dome9/cloud-bots/README.md

 To add a remediation step, the rule is modified to include  a "remediation flag" in the compliance section so that the SNS event is tagged with what we want to do.
 Each remediation bot that is tagged corresponds to a file in the bots folder of the remediation function.

-When you deploy the cloudbots in your account, a Lambda function is deployed.
+When you deploy the CloudBots in your account, a Lambda function is deployed.
 This Lambda function picks up the event messages from the SNS, reads the message tags, and looks for a tag that matches AUTO:
 If any of those AUTO tags match a remediation bot it will call that bot.
 All of the methods are sending their events to an array called text_output.
 Once the function is finished working, this array is turned into a string and posted to SNS.

 ## Deployment modes

-You can deploy the cloudbots in a single AWS account, or across multiple accounts.
+You can deploy the CloudBots in a single AWS account, or across multiple AWS accounts.

 ### Single account mode